samjaninf/OFN-User-Guide---Master/basic-features/shopfront/private-shopfront.md

 ![](../../.gitbook/assets/visibleshop.jpg)

-When the **Visible in Search?** option is set to 'not visible' your OFN enterprise will be hidden in both all searches within the platform and in external web the search engines.
+When the **Visible in Search?** option is set to 'not visible' your Harvest To Order enterprise will be hidden in both all searches within the platform and in external web the search engines.
-Your enterprise will not appear in the "shops" menu nor on the OFN map page.
+Your enterprise will not appear in the "shops" menu nor on the Harvest To Order map page.

-The benefit of this method for making your OFN shop front invisible is that you can invite \(by email, perhaps\), customers by sending them the direct link to the store.
+The benefit of this method for making your Harvest To Order shop front invisible is that you can invite \(by email, perhaps\), customers by sending them the direct link to the store.
 It is also a simple and effective way to manage your enterprise.

 {% hint style="warning" %}
 However, _**access to the store is not restricted:**_ anyone who knows the website address of your shop \(URL\) will be able to visit the shop and place an order.